hips-app/hips-back/README.md

 ```sh
 $ mvnw install
 ```
-If you need to retry this instalation for some reason, use the `clean` option before `install`, to ensure you're trying from scratch:
+If you need to retry this installation for some reason, use the `clean` option before `install`, to ensure you're trying from scratch:
 ```sh
 $ mvnw clean install
 ```